frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 - So, to set SeaBIOS as default, with a 1s timeout, prevent accidentally exiting Developer Mode via spacebar, and ensure Legacy Boot Mode remains enabled in the event of battery drain/disconnect, we set the flags as such: /usr/share/vboot/bin/set_gbb_flags.sh 0x489
 - Enable back the software write protection flashrom --wp-enable

+## Troubleshooting
+You’ve done something wrong and now Chrome OS doesn’t work, or you’re being dropped into a GRUB> prompt.

+### Chrome OS Recovery
+If you are getting an error that "Chrome OS is missing or damaged" when trying to boot it, then you need to use Chrome OS Recovery.
+This will reset your Chromebook to its original out-of-box state (wiping your data), which also makes it useful as a way to go back to single-boot Chrome OS.

+### Linux install failed
+Does your Chrome OS still boot?
+If so, just wipe your KERN-C and ROOT-C partitions with mkfs.ext4 and try again, assuming that your partitions are the correct size; if all goes well this should preserve your Chrome OS installation.

+### Linux boot fails
+If you’re getting a black screen after pressing Ctrl+L, getting stuck at "Booting from hard disk", or a GRUB> prompt, it’s likely that the GRUB fix described above didn’t work.
+Double check to make sure you installed the boot loader to the correct partition, as well as did grub-install to the right place.
+Even if you have installed your Linux correctly, it can sometimes break after booting from a Live CD, or updating the Linux kernel.

+Just run the GRUB install step again and this should take care of the issue.

 ## Final Result
 - Boot Pixelbook